Kevin Telford: email@example.com

 Admission to Upper Division – Adolescence Education majors

-- An overall grade point average of 2.75 or better for all completed college courses.
+- An overall grade point average of 2.75 or better for all completed university courses.

 - For Modern Language Students: Most Study Abroad programs require a 3.0 GPA, in language courses, for admission.

 - Compile and submit, for Education Department faculty review, a comprehensive emerging e-portfolio, the contents of which include the following exhibits: artifacts, facsimiles, projects, and grades.
 Projects must be scanned originals submitted to the professors and, therefore, include the professors’ comments/ corrections/annotations.